Getting Your Own Grading Stamp to Sell Lumber

 These stamps were introduced to maintain quality standards.
 Under the International Business Code (IBC), "Sawn lumber used for load-supporting purposes, including end-jointed or edge-glued lumber, machine stress-rated or machine-evaluated lumber, shall be identified by the grade mark of a lumber grading or inspection agency that has been approved by an accreditation body."

-To get your own stamp, contact the approved accreditation body in your region to become a member.
+To get your stamp, contact the approved accreditation body in your region to become a member.

-- If you live in Wisconsin, you have a great option to grade your own lumber at a very reasonable cost.
+- If you live in Wisconsin, you have a great option to grade your lumber at a very reasonable cost.
 It is called Wisconsin local use dimension lumber grading.
-The program is run by the University of Wisconsin-Stevens in cooperation with the Department of Natural Resources.
-They have developed a one-day class and test you can take to be certified to produce lumber on your own sawmill.
+The University of Wisconsin-Stevens runs the program in cooperation with the Department of Natural Resources.
+They have developed a one-day class and test you can take to be certified to produce lumber on your sawmill.
 Then you can sell the wood to the end user for structural use.
-This opens up a great opportunity to small sawmill owners in Wisconsin.
+It opens up a great opportunity to small sawmill owners in Wisconsin.
 You can download a pdf about this program from the Wisconsin DNR

 - If you don't live in Wisconsin and you would like to see something like this in your state, contact your elected officials and encourage them to enact a similar program.